grafana/loki/operator/README.md

 # Loki Operator

-This is the Kubernetes Operator for [Loki](https://grafana.com/docs/loki/latest/) provided by the Grafana Loki SIG operator. **This is currently a work in progress and is subject to large scale changes that will break any dependencies.
+This is the Kubernetes Operator for [Loki](https://grafana.com/docs/loki/latest/) provided by the Grafana Loki SIG operator.
-Do not use this in any production environment.**

 ### Hacking on Loki Operator on kind or OpenShift